ImplFerris/esp32-book/src/rfid/read-data.md

 In this section, we'll read all the blocks from the first sector (sector 0).
 As we mentioned earlier, to read or write to a specific block on the RFID tag, we first need to authenticate with the corresponding sector.

+## Create Project

+Follow the same steps as before, add the dependencies and complete the base setup for the RFID component.
+This time, we will modify the code to read the data.

 ## Authentication

 Most tags come with a default key, typically 0xFF repeated six times.
 You may need to check the documentation to find the default key or try other common keys.
 For the RFID reader we are using, the default key is 0xFF repeated six times.

 For authentication, we need: